fabgilson/personal.io/content/research.md

 ## Communication channel and developer knowledge

-Some work I'm doing with one of my PhD student on communication channels and knowledge retrieval, mostly the work of [Camila Costa Silva](https://www.researchgate.net/profile/Camila_Mariane_Silva).
+Some work I'm doing with one PhD students on communication channels and knowledge retrieval, mostly the work of [Camila Costa Silva](https://www.researchgate.net/profile/Camila_Mariane_Silva).

+- Costa Silva C., Galster M. and Gilson F. (2022) A qualitative analysis of themes in instant messaging communication of software developers. _In Journal of Systems and Software 111397_, Elsevier.
+[DOI](http://dx.doi.org/10.1016/j.jss.2022.111397)

 - Costa Silva, C., Galster, M. and Gilson, F. (2021).
 Topic modeling in software engineering research. _In Empir Software Eng 26_, 120.
 [DOI](https://doi.org/10.1007/s10664-021-10026-0)